mr47/Leaflet.markercluster/README.md

 ### License

 Leaflet.markercluster is free software, and may be redistributed under the MIT-LICENSE.
+Plus aditional to MIT-LICENSE:
+This software can not be used for commercial purposes without the written permission of the author.

 [![Build Status](https://travis-ci.org/Leaflet/Leaflet.markercluster.png?branch=master)](https://travis-ci.org/Leaflet/Leaflet.markercluster)